Lincoln23/Data-Aggregation/README.md

             https://docs.google.com/spreadsheets/d/${this value}/
          ```
         -  This can be passed as a parameter in the **GET** request or set as a default
-        -  The id is found in your spreadsheet URL, then sotre your id in the `inputs` array in `create.js` and `sheets.js`
+        -   *To set as default* : The id is found in your spreadsheet URL, then store your id in the `inputs` array in `create.js` and `sheets.js`

          ```sh
         {